CiscoDevNet/sastre/README.md

 Support enquires can be sent to sastre-support@cisco.com.

 Note on vManage release support:
-- Sastre 1.18 supports up to vManage 20.6.
+- Sastre 1.18.3 supports up to vManage 20.7.
 However, specific support for resource groups and multi-cloud features will come in a future release.
-- Aside from supporting new configuration elements (associated with new features) added to the newer vManage releases, all other Sastre functionality has been validated to work with 20.7.x.

 ## Sastre and Sastre-Pro